 The Royal Commission: What’s next for your Risk & Compliance function?

-almost 2 years ago by Charlotte Fairbrother / Back to all blogs
+about 3 years ago by Charlotte Fairbrother / Back to all blogs

 As the dust settles on the concluded hearings of the Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry, those involved in their organisation’s Risk, Compliance and Governance function need to be prepared for further turmoil when Commissioner Kenneth Hayne delivers his final report on 1st February 2019.